 In addition to passing out typographic knowledge, there are also snacks.
 Yum!
 While you’re waiting to print, you can help co-slammer select letters, or assist in printing, learn about each other, and while always enjoying some of the nosh provided by BookArts.

-We have two upcoming Type Slams.
+We are finalizing the schedule for our Fall Type Slams.
 Hold your spot by registering online (remember there are only six students per workshop).
-Type Slam, Friday, June 21 and Type Slam, Friday, August 2 from 6pm to 10 pm.